rickwassing/cicada-develop/docs/preproc-non-wear-detection.rst

 .. note::

-    **Reference:** Van Hees VT, Gorzelniak L, et al. Separating movement and gravity components in an acceleration signal and implications for the assessment of human daily physical activity.
-PLoS One.
-2013 Apr 23;8(4) e61691.
+    **Reference:** Van Hees, Vincent T., et al. "Separating movement and gravity components in an acceleration signal and implications for the assessment of human daily physical activity."
+PloS one 8.4 (2013): e61691.

 The algorithm uses a 60 minute window that slides across the data in steps of 15 minutes.
 For each iteration, a window is marked as 'non-wear' if the standard deviation AND the range of the raw acceleration data is less than their respective thresholds for at least two out of the three directions ('x', 'y', and 'z').